Grays, Essex: History

+A church is known to have existed at Grays by the late 12th century.
+The church is dedicated to St Peter and St Paul.
+Fragments of late 12th century and 13th century fabric survive, notably in the tower, but most of the building was rebuilt in 1846.
+The Church of England ecclesiastical parish it serves is still officially called Grays Thurrock.

 Samuel Pepys recorded in his diary that he visited Grays on 24 September 1665 and apparently bought fish from the local fishermen.

+The London, Tilbury and Southend Railway opened its line from London as far as Tilbury in April 1854, and Grays railway station opened a few months later on 13 August 1854.

 Parts of Grays and Chafford Hundred are set within three Victorian chalk pits; the largest two are the Lion Gorge and the Warren Gorge.
 Another area of the Chafford Hundred residential development is built on a Victorian landfill site.

-In 1931 the parish had a population of 18,173.
-On 1 April 1936 the parish was abolished to form Thurrock.
+In 1903 a Free Library was opened on Orsett Road, financed in part by Andrew Carnegie.
+It was demolished after the 2nd World War to make way for the Thameside Complex.

 Thurrock Town Hall on New Road in Grays was built in the 1980s; work on an extension began in January 2020.

 On 23 October 2019, the bodies of 39 people were found in the back of a lorry at Waterglade Industrial Park in Eastern Avenue.
 They are believed to have been victims of human trafficking, or migrants being smuggled into Britain.
 The vehicle, registered in Bulgaria, was thought to have travelled to the UK through Purfleet from Zeebrugge.
 A 25-year-old lorry driver from Northern Ireland was arrested by Essex Police on suspicion of murder and pleaded guilty to manslaughter in April 2020.
 Essex Police launched an investigation afterwards and the lorry was moved to the nearby Port of Tilbury.
 It is the biggest murder investigation in the history of Essex police.
 On 26 May 2020, a total of 26 further suspects, most of them Vietnamese nationals, were arrested in Belgium and France.

-Origin of the name

-The origin of the name "Grays Thurrock" comes in two parts.
-Thurrock is a Saxon name meaning "the bottom of a ship".
-The element "Grays" comes from Henry de Grai, a descendant of the Norman knight Anchetil de Greye, who was granted the manor of Grays Thurrock in 1195 by Richard I.

 Geography

 Grays contains the wards and residential areas of Grays Riverside, Grays Thurrock, Stifford Clays, Little Thurrock Blackshots, Little Thurrock Rectory and Chadwell St Mary.
 Parts of Chafford Hundred and North and South Stifford are also in Grays.

-The nearest places to Grays are: